intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/phi-3-vision/README.md

 Arguments info:
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the phi-3-vision model (e.g. `microsoft/Phi-3-vision-128k-instruct`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'microsoft/Phi-3-vision-128k-instruct'`.
 - `--image-url-or-path PROMPT`: argument defining the image to be infered.
 It is default to be `'http://farm6.staticflickr.com/5268/5602445367_3504763978_z.jpg'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
-It is default to be `'What is AI?'`.
+It is default to be `'What is in the image?'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.

 #### Sample Output